-27. Plaintiff's Mark and Trade Dress have been used in interstate commerce to identify and distinguish Plaintiff's goods.
+- 28. Plaintiff's Mark (DAISY PILLOW[TM]) as applied to Plaintiff's Product has acquired fame and widespread consumer recognition such that it functions as a source identifier for Plaintiff's Product. - 29.
+Plaintiff's Mark has been used in interstate commerce to identify and distinguish Plaintiff's goods. - 30.
+Plaintiff's Mark has been used by the Plaintiff prior in time to Defendants' use of the mark.
+The Plaintiff's Mark has never been assigned or licensed to any of the Defendants in this matter. - 31.
+Plaintiff's Mark is a symbol of Plaintiff's quality, reputation, and goodwill and have never been abandoned. - 32.
+Genuine goods bearing the Plaintiff's Mark are widely legitimately advertised and promoted by Plaintiff, their authorized distributors, and unrelated third parties via the Internet.

-- 28. Plaintiff's Mark and Trade Dress have been used by the Plaintiff prior in time to Defendants' use of the mark and trade dress.
-The Plaintiff's Mark and Trade Dress have never been assigned or licensed to any of the Defendants in this matter. - 29.
-Plaintiff's Mark and Trade Dress are a symbol of Plaintiff's quality, reputation, and goodwill and have never been abandoned. - 30.
-Plaintiff's Product has been features in videos and media outlets, including the NBC "Today Show", ABC's "Good Morning America", and Buzz Feed. - 31.
-Genuine goods bearing the Plaintiff's Mark and Trade Dress are widely legitimately advertised and promoted by Plaintiff, their authorized distributors, and unrelated third parties via the Internet.
 Over the past several years, visibility on the Internet, particularly via Internet search engines such as Google, Yahoo!, and Bing has become increasing important to Plaintiff's overall marketing.
 Thus, Plaintiff and their authorized distributors expend significant monetary resources on Internet marketing, including search engine optimization ("SEO") strategies.
 Those strategies allow Plaintiff and their authorized retailers to fairly and legitimately educate consumers about the value associated with Plaintiff's brand and the goods sold thereunder.
 Similarly, Defendants' individual seller's stores are indexed on search engines and compete directly with Plaintiff for space in the search results.